Skip to Content

 3. Fine-tune export

-The Fine-Tuning page in the admin console lets you export the best-scoring classifications, validate the export against an open-eval harness, and promote a fine-tuned variant to production with a single click.
-The full pipeline:
+The Fine-Tuning page exports the best-scoring classifications, validates the resulting model against an offline eval harness, and promotes the winner with a single click.

 4. Drift detection

-If yesterday’s mean composite drops > 0.10 vs. the trailing 7-day mean, judge-batch posts a judge.drift Slack alert.
-This is the first signal that an upstream model or the prompts themselves regressed.
+If yesterday’s mean composite score drops > 0.10 vs. the trailing 7-day mean, judge-batch posts a judge.drift Slack alert.
+This is the first signal that an upstream model update or prompt regression has degraded classification quality — before any user or reviewer notices the difference.

 Last updated on